nixworks/public/news/2005/03/23/index.md

 ##### Central African Republic
 ### [ In the Central African Republic, the spokesman of Andr Kolingba, former military ruler, says that yesterday's shootout outside his house was an assassination attempt.
 Kolingba has called for an annulment of the results of the presidential elections. ](/news/2005/03/23/in-the-central-african-republic-the-spokesman-of-andre-kolingba-former-military-ruler-says-that-yesterday-s-shootout-outside-his-house-w.md)
-_Context: Andr Kolingba, Central African Republic_
+_Context: Central African Republic, Andr Kolingba_

 ##### Cambodia
 ### [ In Cambodia, 16 prisoners die during a jailbreak in the province of Kampong Cham; 30 others escape. ](/news/2005/03/23/in-cambodia-16-prisoners-die-during-a-jailbreak-in-the-province-of-kampong-cham-30-others-escape.md)
-_Context: Cambodia, Kampong Cham_
+_Context: Kampong Cham, Cambodia_

 ##### Libya
 ### [ In Libya, Muammar al-Gaddafi states that he is not going to pardon five Bulgarian nurses that face a death penalty accused of injecting children with the HIV ](/news/2005/03/23/in-libya-muammar-al-gaddafi-states-that-he-is-not-going-to-pardon-five-bulgarian-nurses-that-face-a-death-penalty-accused-of-injecting-chi.md)